 Applying for and sustaining a legal guardianship is a complicated process, even more so if the guardianship is contested by the proposed ward.
 If you are planning on applying for guardianship in Dallas, you will need experienced legal representation for your case to be successful.
 The Texas guardianship lawyers of Staubus and Randall have handled a large number of contested and uncontested guardianships.
 We have also successfully tried these cases in jury and non-jury trials.

-If you are ready to begin the process of becoming a guardian, contact Staubus and Randall for a free, no-risk consultation to discuss your situation and find out how our team can help you.
+If you are ready to begin the process of becoming a guardian, contact Staubus and Randall for a consultation to discuss your situation and find out how our team can help you.

 What Is Guardianship?

 Guardianship is obtained in a legal proceeding involving the issue of whether a person has become mentally incapable of handling their own financial affairs (guardianship of the estate) or making their own medical decisions, or living independently (guardianship of the person).

 Guardianships often involve minors who inherit assets or who live with disabilities, injured or mentally incapacitated adults, and elderly individuals who have become mentally incapacitated because of an illness.
 In some cases, a person may wish to establish a guardianship to prevent an elderly family member from being financially abused or otherwise taken advantage of by another caregiver.

 Anyone can apply to be a guardian, but for a petition to be successful, the applicant must be able to show that the potential ward is incapacitated or unable to make medical/financial decisions for themselves.

 The number of Americans aged 65 or older was 54.1 million in 2019.
 By 2034, the number of people in that age group will have expanded to 77 million, and the average American lifespan is expected to continue to extend, reaching 83.37 in 2050.
 With the anticipated increase in people suffering from Alzheimer’s and other forms of dementia, Staubus and Randall is committed to providing vigorous and empathetic guardianship representation to expertly meet these needs.

 Guardianship of the Person in Texas